wes/Beautiful-Analytics-Chart/README.md

 # Raphaël Line Charts Plugin #

-This plugin is a result of frustration from current client-side charting solutions.
+This plugin is a result of fruslitration from current client-side charting solutions.
 I needed something simple that would draw a line chart in SVG based on a table in a page, be customizable enough and allow me to change the data set on demand.
 I couldn't find one.
 So here goes.